sbull32/team_cautious_waffle/README.md

   - Store dataframes in a database (postgres).
   - Create dashboard to request and visualize data.

 # Github will be Team_Cautious_Waffles version control.

 This repository will be hosted on Github and will need to be able to read/write between team members.
 *	standard HTTPS ports and can using HTTP authentication mechanisms, things like username/password authentication rather than having to set up SSH keys.

 * URL based protocol will be used to clone, access, push over Git

+# Advantages of using HTTPS protocol for Git operations

+HTTPS protocol provides the following advantages when used during git operations:

+**Easy to Use**: HTTPS is easy to use.
+It was the main reason GitHub recommended it in the first place.
+To use HTTPS, the user has to copy the URL and run the git clone command to clone the repository.
+It is more comfortable and convenient to utilize for a user.